JeremiahKaren/35percent.github.io/_posts/2017-10-20-aylesbury-cpo-update-a-test-case.md

 subtitle: "Aylesbury CPO update: Objectors submit witness evidence"
 published: false
 ---
-Yesterday was the deadline for the exchange of witness evidence for the forthcoming Aylesbury estate CPO public inquiry, which commences on 9th January and is Southwark's latest in a series of failed attempts to remove the estate's leaseholders from their homes.
+Last week was the deadline for the exchange of witness evidence for the forthcoming Aylesbury estate CPO public inquiry, which commences on 9th January and is Southwark's latest in a series of failed attempts to remove the estate's leaseholders from their homes.

 ![](https://halag.files.wordpress.com/2016/09/cropped-alag1.png)